mbayatma/DesyTauAnalysesUL/BBHTT/README.md

 ```
 > create_dnn $sample $era $channel [$systematic]
 ```
 where $sample is the name of the sample to be processed, $era={2016_pre,2016_post,2017,2018}, $channel={em,tt}.
-The fifth parameter ($systematic) is optional and stands for the name of systematic uncertainty.
-When this parameter is specified the code will produce DNN tree only for the systematic uncertainty specified.
+The fourth parameter ($systematic) is optional and stands for the name of systematic uncertainty (or central tree).
+When this parameter is specified the code will produce DNN tree only for the systematic uncertainty specified or for central tree.
 Otherwise the code will create DNN trees for central tree and all systematic variations.
 Available options for parameter $systematic are

 * Central : nominal tree TauCheck
 * JES{Up,Down} : TauCheck_CMS_scale_j_13TeV{Up,Down}
 * JER{Up,Down} : TauCheck_CMS_res_j_13TeV{Up}
 * UnclEn{Up,Down} : TauCheck_CMS_scale_met_unclustered_13TeV{Up,Down}

 More options will be added for the extended uncertainty model which implements splitting .

 The names of the samples to be processed are listed in bash scripts, submitting jobs to the condor system: